From Leamington, Ontario

 In 1908 the H. J. Heinz company came to Leamington, bringing many jobs to the area and contributing to Leamington’s growth.

-Now the community offers an excellent school system, a community hospital, first-class recreational facilities, police and fire services, affordable housing and attractive neighbourhoods.
-Magnificent parks such as Point Pelee National Park with its unique species, kilometers of waterfront parkland and walking trails, conservation areas, marina and recreation complex appeal to the outdoor enthusiast and those looking for a healthy lifestyle.
+Now the community offers an excellent school system, a community hospital, first-class recreational facilities, and attractive neighbourhoods.
+Magnificent parks such as Point Pelee National Park with its unique species, kilometres of waterfront parkland and walking trails, conservation areas, marina and recreation complex appeal to the outdoor enthusiast and those looking for a healthy lifestyle.